tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 minutes (you can check for yourself using the MolProbity server_ or, if you have it installed, *phenix.molprobity*).
-If you want to refine and/or check your work using another package (recommended for any serious work: for a start, ISOLDE currently does not attempt to refine atomic B-factors), remember you can save the model and structure factors at any time using the following commands.
+If you want to refine and/or check your work using another package (recommended for any serious work: for a start, ISOLDE currently does not attempt to refine atomic B-factors), you can save your model and data at any time using the following commands.

 .. _server: http://molprobity.biochem.duke.edu/